 in the new MWDOC logo design in a revitalized, modern way.
 The cool, Staying true to the history of water-blue-colored leaf was placed in the MWDOC brand, colors in the forefront of the design to symbolize the original logo design, water as MWDOC's primary focus. orange, green and blue, were maintained.
 There are hundreds of water agencies that serve California. and it can be difficult to differentiate which agency serves who.
 Through the use of color, a subtle statement is made by clearly separating 00000000000 MWD and OC.
 Since 1971, the orange has been a primary element of the MWDOC brand, and it made sense The font that was selected for the to keep it.
 MWDOC serves refreshed MWDOC logo is nearly the and advocates on behalf of same weight as the font in the 2.3 million Orange County original logo design.
-However, the residents.
+However, the new design has cleaner lines with defined space between the letters, which will make it easier to read on embroidered materials.